 With IBS, there is no specific lesion or impairment in your digestive tract; That’s why it is called (a functional disease).

-The ROME IV criteria are the most common symptom-based criteria doctors use to diagnose IBS.
+The ROME IV criteria are doctors’ most common symptom-based criteria to diagnose IBS.

 Interestingly, most people who meet IBS criteria don’t know that they have IBS and don’t seek medical advice.

 So, strongly consider IBS to cause your recurrent Indigestion and diarrhea.